jackdbd/zig-bolognajs/slides/neither-gc-nor-arc.md

 Allocation might fail, so you have to handle failure.
 Deallocation must always succeed.

-C has manual memory management, right?
-Sure, but many libraries do reference counting, so you don't really have to manage memory.
+C has manual memory management, but many libraries do reference counting, so you don't really have to manage memory.
+C++ has shared pointers that use automatic reference counting.

 C has a default allocator - malloc, realloc, and free.
 -->